 Privacy, freedom of speech and freedom of the press are restricted.
 The only daily newspaper is government-affiliated.
 Independent newspapers appear only irregularly and offer critical views of the government; however, they are hampered by frequent license suspensions, severe penalties for libel, and financial difficulties.

 Gabon’s constitution affirms the equality of women and the gender equality and the government has ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 However, there has been little or now progress in changing discriminatory laws.
 There are legal, social, and cultural obstacles to full equality for women.
 The legal code includes discriminatory wording on marriage, divorce, child custody, the minimum age of marriage, equal inheritance rights, and rights under polygamy.
-There is little specific legislation that can be applied to eliminate domestic violence against women.
 Domestic violence is illegal, but common, and police rarely intervene.
 Rape is also against the law but seldom prosecuted, and only limited medical and legal help is available for the victims.
 Female domestic workers, a number of whom are trafficked women and children, have been threatened and sexually harassed, with almost no recourse to legal help or justice.

 Amnesty International’s Annual State of the World Report Slams Governments, Including the U.S., for Global Assault on Freedoms

 Your rights in jeopardy, global assault on freedoms, warns Amnesty International

 February 18, 2016 – State of the World 2015